 Minimum Page Layers

 The number of new pages and links must be restricted as it would distract the user from the primary objective of his visit.
-Lesser the number of pages, more focused the site, and effect more effective.
-However care should be taken to see that the page and link restriction does not have an impact on the SEO efforts of the web design company.
+The lesser the number of pages more focused the site, and the effect more effective.
+However, care should be taken to see that the page and link restriction does not have an impact on the SEO efforts of the web design company

 Search Engine Rankings